IvanTrendafilov/Confucius/README.md

 A: There is no special setup required.
 Just set the `conf.properties` property to the file path, as usual.

 __Q: Why not just use `java.util.Properties`?__
-A: Confucius aims to fix a lot of the issues present in that class and adds several powerful features, whilst still maintaining the simplicity of the Properties concept and compatibility with existing configuration files.
+A: Confucius aims to fix a lot of the issues present in that class (extends Hashtable, no clean way to interpolate with a HashMap, doesn't use generics, manual type conversions required, and so on) and adds several powerful features, whilst still maintaining the simplicity of the Properties concept and compatibility with existing configuration files.

 __Q: Why NoXML?
 XML is much more expressive and powerful.__
 A: Indeed, it is!
 XML is a great tool for the right tasks.
 Nevertheless, for the vast majority of applications, XML configuration adds more complexity than value.
 This results in configuration files which are difficult to understand, cumbersome to update, and hard to maintain.
 For example, if we were to translate the Confucius properties file from the example above to XML, we might end up with something like this: